 Jurors Preferred Online Questionnaires

 As shown in the chart below, 65% agreed “strongly,” and 27% agreed “somewhat” that they’d prefer online over in-person questionnaires.
 That means that all but 8% agreed that they would prefer doing the questionnaire online.

 And Predicted More Thoroughness

 During this pandemic, most people want to avoid enclosed public spaces such as a courthouse.
 It’s no surprise then that jurors would prefer to complete their questionnaires online.
 A total of 68% agreed “strongly” or “somewhat” that they would be more thorough on an online questionnaire.
 Taking time to complete the questionnaire, in a safe space of a juror’s choosing, is likely to lead to more thoughtful answers, improving the efficiency and utility of their questionnaire responses.
 Additionally, online questionnaire platforms may provide for longer responses to some questions than space allotted to responses on a paper questionnaire.

 Fifty-six percent disagreed “strongly” or “somewhat” that they’d be more truthful in an online questionnaire than on a paper questionnaire in court.
-Differences in truthfulness online versus in-person could be for a number of reasons and can vary between generational groups.
+Differences in truthfulness online versus in person could be for a number of reasons and can vary between generational groups.
 In our research, younger participants were more likely to agree with that statement than older participants were.

 Jury questionnaires sometimes request personal information that the juror would like to keep private or confidential.
 Approximately 16% of our sample agreed “strongly,” and 25% agreed “somewhat” that they would be more concerned about privacy when completing a questionnaire online than a paper-and-pen questionnaire in court.
-We observed a generational affect for this with Gen-X being more concerned about privacy online than Millennials or Baby Boomers.
+We observed a generational affect for this attitude with GenX being more concerned about privacy online than Millennials or Baby Boomers.